0xh3xa/algorithms/README.md

 * Proposition.
 Reverse DFS post-order of a DAG is a topological order

-    - Pf. [correctness] Consider any edge v -> w.
+    - Pf. [correctness] Consider any edge v &#8594; w.
 When dfs(v) is called

         + Case 1: dfs(w) has already been called and returned.
 Thus, w was done before v

         + Case 2: dfs(w) has not yet been called, dfs(w) will get called directly on indirectly by dfs(v) and will finish before dfs(v).
 Thus, w will be done before v

         + Case 3: dfs(w) has already been called, but has not yet returned.
-Can't happen in a DAG: function call stack contains path from w to v, so v->w would complete a cycle
+Can't happen in a DAG: function call stack contains path from w to v, so v&#8594;w would complete a cycle

 * Directed cycle detection